 The following is the process that the GoodData specialists follow to implement LCM on your site.
 The implementation is done using the specific bricks (see Bricks).

 - Initial setup.
-Based on a predefined template called 'Development master workspace', master workspaces are created for segments.
+Based on a predefined template called 'Development master workspace', master workspaces are created for one or more segments.
 If the segments do not yet exist, they are created as well.

 - Client provisioning.
-Clients and their workspaces are created under the appropriate segments.
+Client workspaces are created under the appropriate segments.
 The reports, dashboards, filters, logical data model (LDM), ETL and metadata are deployed from the master workspace to the clients' workspaces within a segment.
-Obsolete clients and their workspaces are removed.
+If specified, obsolete clients and their workspaces are removed.

 - (Optional) User configuration.
-Users are added to the domain.
+Users are added/removed to/from the domain.
 Users are added/removed to/from a workspace.
 A user's information and/or role is updated.

 - (Optional) User filter configuration.
 User access to the data in a workspace is configured based on data filters.